 Staying true to our guiding philosophy of the Hero’s Journey, student input regarding the functioning of the program and community behavior is embodied in this student leadership group.
-Heroes Council members work together with faculty advisors to uphold the mission of the school and support student integrity as outlined in the Student Code of Conduct.
-The Heroes Council encourages collective responsibility for student integrity and the well-being of our school community.
-Moreover, the Heroes Council encourages all members of the school community to learn from mistakes, make amends, and engage in pro-social behavior.
+Heroes Council members work together with faculty advisors to uphold the mission of AW and support student integrity as outlined in our Code of Conduct.
+The Heroes Council encourages collective responsibility for student integrity and the well-being of our community.
+Moreover, the Heroes Council encourages all members of the AW community to learn from mistakes, make amends, and engage in pro-social behavior.
 Council members influence the nature and fairness of Restitution Tasks and are integral in restoring justice and a sense of safety and well-being in the community.

-Each year we offer extracurricular activities developed to be fun, interesting and that cultivate prosocial behavior among our Upper School students.
+Each year we offer extracurricular activities developed to be fun, interesting and that cultivate prosocial behavior among our student body.
 Typical activities include tabletop gaming club, graphic design, and photography.

 Caught Being Good

 To further encourage pro-social opportunities, we have implemented a Mentor Program that not only brings our student population closer together but also aligns with our philosophy of the Hero’s Journey.
-Students from the upper school are paired strategically with their “buddies “in the lower school.
+Students from the Upper Program are paired strategically with their “buddies “in the Lower Program.
 The duos meet weekly to share lunch, work on collaborative projects, and complete homework assignments.
 The program provides students the opportunity to practice their social skills, build trust with one another, and create healthy relationships.